 A common pain point for web users is a bad pairing of text color and background color, in which the two do not contrast enough to maintain legibility.
 Refrain from layering text over a background with similar colors, and be very cautious when placing text atop images.

-More precisely, the Web Content Accessibility Guidelines (WCAG) recommend a contrast ratio of at least 4.5:1 for most text, and 3:1 for large, bolded text.
-Use a free tool like this one to check the contrast between your font and background color.
+The Web Content Accessibility Guidelines (WCAG) recommend a contrast ratio of at least 4.5:1 for most text and 3:1 for large, bolded text.
+Use a free tool like WebAIM to check the contrast between your font and background color.

 Alternatively, you can’t go wrong with black or dark text on a white background, at least in terms of legibility.
 Aside from contrast, be mindful of your choice of text color as well.
-It’s best to keep your body text one uniform color with the exception of hyperlinks, which should contrast with the rest of the text.
-Avoid using blue as the default color in your text, since it implies a hyperlink.
+It’s best to keep your body text uniform except for hyperlinks, which should contrast with the rest of the text.

-Also, refrain from using red and green as a visual cue in your text, as this won’t be apparent to individuals with red-green color blindness.
-In fact, color alone should not be used to distinguish one piece of text from the rest.
-Combine color with other styling (like bolding, italics, or underline) to emphasize a text snippet.
+Color alone should not be used to distinguish one piece of text from the rest.
+Instead, combine color with other styling (like bolding, italics, or underlining) to emphasize a text snippet.

 7. Stay between around 40 and 80 characters per line.

-Humans are picky readers — we favor lines of text that fall between 40 and 80 characters.
-Anything less forces our eyes to move to the next line too frequently, which distracts us.
-On the other end, any line length greater will bore readers, cause discomfort, and require more effort to find the start of a new line as the eye travels back to the left side of the text block.
+Conversely, any line length greater will bore us, cause discomfort, and require more effort to find the start of a new line as the eye travels back to the left side of the text block.

 8. Provide sufficient spacing between lines.

 Proper whitespace ensures that readers can easily follow single lines of text and return the next line after a line break.

 Accessibility frameworks tend to allot vertical space based on the font size of the respective text.
 For body text, start with a spacing of 1.5, which means that the leading is 50% the height of the text line.
 For headings, this distance should be slightly greater.
 For between paragraphs, start with a spacing of 2.5 and adjust up or down from there.

 9. Eliminate text animations.

-Yes, animations do grab the reader’s attention, but few things are worse for readability than flashing or moving text.
+Yes, animations grab the reader’s attention, but few things are worse for readability than flashing or moving text.
 If you’ve ever tried to read a note that someone held up to you, you’ll understand why — it takes work to stabilize it in our brains.

 Testing Your Text

-However, there’s one last catch: You could follow all of the guidelines above, and still neglect some aspect of typography that an average visitor will notice instantly.
+Armed with the guidelines in this piece, you’re ready to start experimenting with typefaces, fonts, and styles in search of the perfect reading experience.
+However, there’s one last catch: You could follow all of the guidelines above and still neglect some aspects of typography that an average visitor will notice instantly.
 That’s why the final phase of any text design iteration is thorough user testing.

 Find a diverse group of internet users who can offer insight into the readability of your text content.
 It doesn’t matter if you’re publishing basic product descriptions or romance novels — by factoring in human feedback into your typography, you'll be confident that your website is a comfortable and satisfying read.